Pikaia: Reinterpretations

 Walcott's original summary of the description of Pikaia reads:Body elongate, slender, and tapering at each end.
 It is formed of many segments that are defined by strong annular shiny lines.
 Head small with two large eyes and two tentacles...
 Back of the head the first five segments carry short parapodia that appear to be divided into two parts.
 The enteric canal extends from end to end without change in character...
 This was one of the active, free-swimming annelids that suggest the Nephthydidae of the Polychaeta.Whittington and Conway Morris were the first to realise that Walcott's description and classification were not reliable and mostly inaccurate.
 They compared the body segments as described by Walcott with living animals and found that they were similar to the muscle bundles of chordates such as the living Amphioxus (Branchiostoma) as well as fishes, and not to superficial segments of annelids.
 They pictured that the muscles would be essential for swimming in water in wriggling motions.
-The enteric canal as observed by Walcott was not an ordinary digestive tract, it runs along with a stiff rod that resembles notochord.
+The enteric canal as observed by Walcott was not an ordinary digestive tract, it runs along with a stiff rod that resembles a notochord.
 They reported in 1979: "Although Pikaia differs from Amphioxus, in several important respects, the conclusion is that it is not a worm but a chordate appears inescapable."

 Conway Morris was convinced that the longitudinal rod was a notochord and the segments were muscle blocks that he concluded that Pikaia "is a primitive chordate rather than a polychaete.
 The earliest fish scales are Upper Cambrian, and Pikaia may not be far removed from the ancestral fish."
 In 1982, he added further description in his Atlas of the Burgess Shale that Pikaia had one or more fins, but did not specify where they were present.

 Pikaia was not popularly known as a chordate fossil or as an ancient chordate until 1989.
 That year, Harvard University palaeontologist Stephen Jay Gould wrote in his book Wonderful Life: The Burgess Shale and the Nature of History: "Pikaia is not an annelid worm.
 It is a chordate, a member of our own phylum—in fact, the first recorded member of our immediate ancestry."
 From this remark Pikaia became generally recognised as a chordate and ancestor of vertebrates.